 \paragraph{Property 1.
 Intra-modal variability.} Assume a data generation process (\eg, structural causal models \citep{pearl2000scm}) from the underlying ``concepts'' to the actual data.
-For example, assume visual and textual instances generated from concepts ``grey cat'', ``santa hat'', and ``striped rug'' as shown in \cref{fig:multiplicity} (b).
+For example, consider visual and textual instances generated from concepts ``grey cat'', ``santa hat'', and ``striped rug'' (\eg, \cref{fig:multiplicity} (b)).
 This generation process is inherently stochastic, with no uniquely determined instance.
-Namely, each modality realizes the concepts in various shapes, \eg, images with slightly different views or backgrounds, and diverse captions describing the same situation -- See \cref{fig:multiplicity} (a).
-Namely, if there exist two semantically similar multimodal pairs with overlapping concepts $(x_1, y_1)$ and $(x_2, y_2)$, their cross-relationships $(x_1, y_2)$ and $(x_2, y_1)$ also should be positive even though they are treated as negative in the dataset.
+As a result, each modality realizes the concepts in various shapes, \eg, images with slightly different views or backgrounds, and diverse captions describing the same situation (See \cref{fig:multiplicity} (a)).
+Namely, if there exist two semantically similar multimodal pairs with overlapping concepts $(x_1, y_1)$ and $(x_2, y_2)$, their cross-relationships $(x_1, y_2)$ and $(x_2, y_1)$ should also be treated as valid positives even though they are treated as negative in the dataset.
 This problem becomes significant when we restrict the possible objects in the datasets and the data format (\eg, COCO Caption \citep{chen2015cococaption} is built upon COCO \citep{lin2014coco} images of 80 common objects).
-Chun \etal \citep{chun2021pcme} showed that COCO Caption contains many redundant captions, which results in false negatives (FNs) in the dataset; the average number of plausible human-verified positive images/captions for each caption/image is 8.5/17.9 (originally 1/5, respectively).

 \paragraph{Property 2.
 Asymmetry between modalities.}